 So a Mediterranean diet is worth considering because of the many other advantages and protection it offers, even if it may not protect against dementia.
 But supplements may not be of any use, and can actually harm.
-In fact, some studies were stopped because of higher rates of cancer development among those taking antioxidant supplements according to this Alzheimer’s Society UK’s page: Antioxidants ).
+In fact, some studies were stopped because of higher rates of cancer development among those taking antioxidant supplements according to this Alzheimer’s Society UK’s page: Antioxidants and dementia Opens in new window).
 Any antioxidants we want are best obtained from our normal diet, and such antioxidants may also be found in sufficient amounts in a Mediterranean diet.

 Common health problems and their control: Healthy ageing is supposed to help for a healthy brain.
 One possible way to reduce the chance of dementia is to avoid major health problems or keep them under control.